 4. Legalization of Marijuana– No matter what side of the fence you stand, you cant argue with numbers, and marijuana was a $700 million dollar industry in Colorado last year.
 According to the Washington Post, this segment of the market generated over 70 million in tax revenue and is expected to climb to $94 million annually by 2016.

 Those are real dollars with real impact!
 A large chunk of that money goes straight into education: a constitutional amendment in the law promises $40 million a year to building schools and investing in education.
 Many cities around the country are underwater or fighting for revenue.
 For example, Atlanta is currently trying to figure out how to fund its rail line to accommodate for traffic demands, and the only answer seems to be raising taxes.
-Many states are looking to marijuana reform to fund the projects they desperately need while Colorado tax payers keep more money in their pockets.
+Many states (such as Michigan – see the pg blog for more info) are looking to marijuana reform to fund the projects they desperately need while Colorado taxpayers keep more money in their pockets.
+The industry is also looking promising to provide some high salary employment roles in many different areas of the cannabis business process, if you’re wanting some examples you could look into some of the best paying jobs in cannabis.

 5. Quality of Life: With nearly 300 days of sunshine, top notch outdoor activities, a thriving economy and a downtown with incredible restaurants and night life- all set against the picturesque background of the Rocky Mountains, Denver simply sells itself.
 The financial meltdown of the mid 2000’s wiped a lot of money out of our economy, leaving many people reexamining what they found to be important in their life.
 As we have continued to recover, those with a thirst for adventure, a desire to experience nature and a passion to live in a prosperous, diverse environment have been able to find themselves a home in Denver, CO.